darkoppressor/cheese-engine/development/ideas.md

 SDL_OpenURL can probably replace my current URL opening function Can I use the new SDL2 SDL_GameControllerRumble to replace the current rumble implementation?

-Make the tools/build-system/build script able to take a Git web address instead of a local path Probably parse the passed path and see if it is a Git address and if so, treat it as such

 Scroll bar for scrolling buttons and text

 Unicode support in bitmap fonts?